 - During your pre-registration/preparation call just prior to your appointment; and

 - When you arrive at our facility.

-If it’s nearly time for your appointment and you’re not feeling well or are worried you’ve been exposed to COVID-19, please give us a call at (760) 599-9940.
+If it’s nearly time for your appointment and you’re not feeling well, have been diagnosed with COVID-19, or are worried you’ve been exposed to COVID-19, please give us a call at (760) 599-9940.

 Thank you for your understanding and support as we remain committed to our mission to provide the highest quality health care to the communities we serve.